We may earn affiliate commissions for the recommended products. Learn more.

 Ransomware attacks

-Hackers use Man-in-the-Middle or Evil Twin attacks to infect user devices with ransomware.
+Hackers use MitM or evil twin attacks to infect user devices with ransomware.
 Moreover, it can be designed to stay dormant until the user connects to the workplace network.
 The virus then activates and spreads throughout, causing tremendous damage.
 A VPN protects the user from both hacking methods.

 Online account takeover

-Hackers use public wifi to catch account credentials or redirect the user to a mirror website, for example, an Instagram clone.
-Logging in on a cloned website sends the credentials to cybercriminals.
+Hackers use public Wi-Fi to catch account credentials or redirect the user to a mirror website, for example, an Instagram clone.
+Logging in to a cloned website sends the credentials to cybercriminals.

 A VPN reroutes all user traffic through an encrypted private tunnel, making it impossible to extract user passwords using online surveillance software.
 It will also block access to cloned websites and other virus-ridden domains.